Pete Fewing

 Peter Fewing (born 1962 or 1963) is an American soccer coach and former player for the FC Seattle Storm of the Western Soccer Alliance.
-He has been head coach of the Seattle University Redhawks since 2012 and is part of the broadcasting team for Seattle Sounders FC of Major League Soccer.
+He was head coach of the Seattle University Redhawks from 1988 to 2005 and 2012 to 2023.
+Fewing is also part of the broadcasting team for Seattle Sounders FC of Major League Soccer.

 Playing career

 Fewing graduated from Highline High School in Burien, Washington, where he led the team to a state championship in his senior year.
 After briefly attending Green River Community College, Fewing played for two seasons as a member of the University of Washington Huskies team from 1983 to 1984.
 He spent most of his freshman season as a substitute player, but broke away to become a regular starter under coach Denny Buck as a goalscoring midfielder.

 Fewing then entered professional soccer and spent six seasons with FC Seattle Storm of the Western Soccer Alliance from 1985 to 1990, appearing in more matches than any other player for the club.
 Fewing described his performances with the Storm as being "very average", noting that he was "never a key, star player".
 He later played several games for the indoor team Everett BigFoot in 1995.